-4. Cash and Cash Equivalents, and Investments
+Cash and Cash Equivalents

-Cash and Cash Equivalents Rhode Island Housing assumes levels of custodial credit risk for its cash and cash equivalents.
-Custodial credit risk is the risk that in the event of a financial institution failure, Rhode Island Housing's deposits may not be returned to it.
-Cash and cash equivalents are exposed to custodial credit risk as follows: A) uninsured and uncollateralized; B) uninsured and collateralized with securities held by the financial institution trust departments in the Corporation's or Trust's name; and C) uninsured and collateralized with securities held by financial institution trust departments or agents which are not held in the Corporation's or Trust's name.
+The Corporation assumes levels of custodial credit risk for its cash and cash equivalents.
+Custodial credit risk is the risk that in the event of a financial institution failure, the Corporation's deposits may not be returned to it.
+Cash and cash equivalents are exposed to custodial credit risk as follows: a) uninsured and uncollateralized; b) uninsured and collateralized with securities held by the financial institution trust departments in the Corporation's or Trust's name; and c) uninsured and collateralized with securities held by financial institution trust departments or agents which are not held in the Corporation's or Trust's name.

 The State requires that certain uninsured deposits of the State and State Agencies be collateralized.
 Section 35-10.1-7 of the General Laws of the State, dealing with the collateralization of public deposits, requires all time deposits with maturities of greater than 60 days and all deposits in institutions that do not meet its minimum capital standards as required by its Federal regulator be collateralized.
-Rhode Island Housing does not have any additional policy regarding custodial credit risk for its deposits.
+The Corporation does not have any additional policy regarding custodial credit risk for its deposits.

-Cash and cash equivalents of Rhode Island Housing were exposed to custodial credit risk at June 30, 2017 and 2016, as follows:
+Cash and cash equivalents of the Corporation were exposed to custodial credit risk at June 30, 2018 and 2017, as follows: